Centre In Scotland

 Known for its breathtaking Victorian architecture, thriving live-music scene, year-round festivals, parks, and renowned museums, Glasgow is Scotland’s second-largest city.
 You will study at the Principia Consortium at the University of Glasgow—an institution especially attractive to those interested in science or preparing for medical school, but open to all Centre students.
 You will have access to a wide array of courses, including the university’s top-rated art school.
 Scotland’s capital, Edinburgh, is 42 minutes away by train.

 The cost is the same as studying in Danville, with the exception of a $375 non-refundable deposit/surcharge and airfare.
-This amount includes a $15 carbon mitigation fee, but does not include the $20 cost of the required Travel Clinic that all Centre students going abroad must attend.
+This amount includes a $15 carbon mitigation fee, but does not include the $20 cost of the required travel medicine presentation that all Centre students going abroad must attend.
 In addition, during the term that a student spends in Glasgow, he or she pays only Centre tuition (not room-and-board) to the college.
 For that term, the student uses the room-and-board money that he or she usually pays to Centre to cover housing and meals in Glasgow.

 Centre students will live in University of Glasgow housing, which, although not directly on campus, is within walking distance.
 Students have several rooming options, depending on how much they’d like to spend for housing while in Glasgow.
 Students will apply for housing online during the summer before their semester in Scotland and should be sure to watch their email inboxes carefully for instructions on applying.